 Why should you practice first?
-Ok, so here’s the deal.
 Like most anything this project is going to cost you a little bit.
 How much?
-Well, my first ‘real’ project cost me about $30 for the rope and a couple dollars for the wooden dowel.
+Well, my first ‘real’ project cost me about $30 for the macrame rope (or macrame cord, as it is sometimes referred to) and a couple dollars for the wooden dowel.

-In addition, you can’t run down to Hobby Lobby or Michael’s and buy the rope.
+In addition, you can’t run down to Hobby Lobby or Michael’s and buy the macramé rope or macrame cord.
 You’re going to have to order it (more on that later).
-So if you’re like me and like to start a project the day you finally say to yourself “I want to start this” my suggestion is to start like I did with a practice project.
+So, if you’re like me and you like to start a project the day you finally say to yourself “I want to start this” my suggestion is to start like I did with a practice project.

 I ran down to Hobby Lobby and picked up some cotton string and a small wooden dowel.

-I searched on YouTube for “Easy Macrame Tutorial” and voila, I started my first mini project.
+I searched on YouTube for “Easy Macramé Tutorial” and voila, I started my first mini project.
 There are lots of beginner macrame projects and tutorials on YouTube.
-The one I used was called: DIY Macrame Tutorial: How to Craft a Wall Hanging for Beginners.

-- It fills the time gap while you wait for your rope.
+- It fills the time gap while you wait for your macrame rope.

-- By the end of your practice project you’ll either be super excited and totally impatient to go bigger or realize this just isn’t for you.
+- By the end of your practice project you’ll either be very happy and totally excited to go bigger, or you’ll realize this just isn’t for you.

 - Completing this practice project will give you the confidence to invest your time and money to take the next step to your first “real” macrame project.

 - Decide on the project type.
-Wall-hanging or plant-holder are the two main categories.
+Wall hangings and plant holders are the two popular starter projects.